milijan-mosic/NetLook/plan.md

 [x] - Fetches data from agents via HTTP
 [x] - Stores data into the database, when received
+[x] - Has a route for serving client with data
+[] - Has configurable settings
+[] - Can update settings via CLI flags or env file

 # Client

-[] - Takes the data from backend using SolidJS via HTTP [] - Displays the data using D3.js -> donuts, columns, and time series (one big div per agent)
+[x] - Takes the data from backend using SolidJS via HTTP [] - Displays the data using D3.js -> donuts, columns, and time series (one big div per agent) [] - Has configurable settings
+[] - Can update settings via env file
+[] - All three are dockerized for local development

 ## Later